 Growing Conditions and General Care

 Because they are vines, the best place for growing Passion Flower is along a trellis or fence.
 The tops will be killed off during winter, but if you mulch deeply, your Passion Flower plant will return with new shoots in the spring.
-Since growing Passion Flowers can reach 20 feet (6 m) in a single season, this die back will help keep the vine under control.
+Since growing Passion Flowers can reach 20 feet (6 m) in a single season, this dies back will help keep the vine under control.

 If you live in an area where winters are too harsh for tender Passion Flower care, don't despair.
 Growing Passion Flowers indoors is as easy as finding a big pot and a window with bright light.
 Plant your vine in a rich commercial indoor potting soil and keep it uniformly moist, not wet.

 Move your plant outdoors after all danger of frost is past and let your vine run wild.
-Come fall, cut back the growth to a reasonable height and bring it back indoors.
+Come fall, cut back the growth to a reasonable height, and bring it back indoors.
 Knowing how to grow Passion Flower is all it takes to bring a little of the tropics to your patio or porch.